Application Process

 Admission into any of the graduate programs in the Department of Forestry and Environmental Resources is contingent upon a faculty mentor agreeing to serve as the applicant’s advisor.
 Prospective students should contact faculty members to explore their current opportunities and individual requirements for mentoring before submitting an application.

 Students with backgrounds in the biological, physical and social sciences can be admitted directly into our graduate program.
-For entering graduate students who do not have a forestry or natural resources background, we offer a series of mini-courses, listed on our programs page, that overview relevant subject areas for one credit hour.
-Any necessary background courses needed in science, mathematics and specialty areas can also be completed as part of the graduate student program.
+For entering graduate students who do not have a forestry or natural resources background, it is possible to take any necessary background courses needed in science, mathematics and specialty areas either in advance or as part of the graduate student program.

-Once admitted, graduate students will enroll in Forestry and Environmental Resources courses listed on the Student Services website.
+Once admitted, graduate students will enroll in courses listed on the Student Services website.
 All of our graduate courses are designated as 500-level or higher.
 It is common for students pursuing graduate degrees to follow a study program that includes courses in a variety of areas, including botany, genetics, soil science, statistics and zoology.

 Admission Requirements